benporter/Pricing_Game/predmodeling/readme.md

 **Predictive Modeling Subgroup**

 *Getting Started*

- - The shortcut to using the training dataset is to just load up the data from the .RData file
+The shortcut to using the training dataset (claims_data) is to just load up the data from the .RData file.
+This data has certain columns removed that would perfectly predict the outcome and the policy number.
+It also includes our agreed upon dependent variable, "claims."

 set the working directory to where you have saved training.RData